Margravial Opera House: History

 Parts of the 1994 biopic Farinelli were filmed in the Opera House.
 The theatre was the site of the annual Bayreuther Osterfestival until 2009.
 Each September from the year 2000 to 2009, the theatre also hosted the Bayreuth Baroque festival, with performances of early operatic rarities.
 The 2009 festival included performances of Andrea Bernasconi's festa teatrale, L'Huomo, to a libretto by the Margravine Wilhelmine.
 Bayreuth Baroque was revived in 2020.

-The theatre closed between October 2012 for extensive refurbishment and redevelopment and reopened 12 April 2018.
+The theatre closed in October 2012 for extensive refurbishment and redevelopment and reopened on 12 April 2018.